falakalibuss/falakalibuss/README.md

    ![HelloTherePrivateFromPenguinsOfMadagascarGIF](https://github.com/falakalibuss/falakalibuss/assets/129784332/f2acecbf-c789-4527-92b3-b9865683af56)

-   Hi there 👋
+   Hello there 👋

-   I am Busra 👱🏻‍♀️..
+   I am Busra Falakali 👱🏻‍♀️..

+   👩🏻‍🏫I am patient English Teacher with 8 years experience.
+Extensively knowledgeable about adapting lesson plans for all types of students.
+Successful in maintaining and productive relationship with students.

-   👩🏻‍🏫I am an English Teacher and at the same time I am Software Developer and Front-end Developer💻.
+   👻At the same time I am Software Developer and Front-end Developer💻.

+   ✨My aim is writing functional, applicable and readable code.

    🔭 I’m currently working on Html, Css and Js.